 Baldwin and his wife Joan visited Provence for the first time in 1973.
-Once bitten by the Provencal lifestyle bug, they were hooked, and they returned to the region some 15 years running.
-Their approach to spending time in the South of France was to rent a location that they could call “home base” and then take day trips from there.
+Once bitten by the Provencal lifestyle bug, they were hooked and returned to the region some 15 years running.
+Their approach to spending time in the South of France was to rent a location they could call “home base” and then take day trips from there.
 Baldwin enlisted his creative talent to record many of their day trips via sketches and plein air watercolour paintings.
-The Provence Book: A Guide, with Fables, captures their discoveries and encounters in a delightful read.
+The Provence Book: A Guide with Fables captures their discoveries and encounters in a delightful read.

 Published in 2015, Picnic in Provence is Bard’s second book after Lunch in Paris, A Love Story with Recipes.
 In this story, Bard writes about how she, her husband, and toddler son settled into village living.
-Bard’s book is organized by month, covering a full year, she describes seasonal changes, fascinating discoveries, but she is refreshingly honest about personal challenges as well.
+Bard’s book is organized by month, covering a full year, she describes seasonal changes and fascinating discoveries, but she is also refreshingly honest about personal challenges.
 Each chapter includes a typical Provencal recipe.

-Many readers already know Janine Marsh from her successful website The Good Life France.
-In 2017, her memoir on the backstory of how she and her husband Mark ended up in rural, northern France taking care of chickens and ducks.
-The basis for My Good Life in France: In Pursuit of the Rural Dream starts with an innocent day-trip to France, to fill their car with some French wine and cheese before returning to England on the ferry.
-That auspicious day turned into a new address, change of lifestyle and jettisoned both Janine and Mark Marsh towards new career pursuits.
+Many readers already know Janine Marsh from her successful website, The Good Life France.
+In 2017, her memoir on the backstory of how she and her husband Mark ended up in rural northern France taking care of chickens and ducks.
+The basis for My Good Life in France: In Pursuit of the Rural Dream starts with an innocent day trip to France to fill their car with French wine and cheese before returning to England on the ferry.
+That auspicious day turned into a new address, a lifestyle change, and jettisoned Janine and Mark Marsh towards new career pursuits.

 As a 30-something, Paul Shore seized the opportunity to settle into life on the French Riviera for 12 months.
 It was an easy decision at a time in his life before marriage and children.
 Shore was a curious traveller with a corporate assignment to establish a branch office in Nice, France for his employer, a Vancouver-based technology start-up.
 Sounds like a dream job?